Travel on behalf of campaigns

 However, if the candidate seeks to avoid receiving an in-kind contribution from the service provider (candidates, members of their immediate family or entities in which either owns an interest) for the candidate’s use of the aircraft, the candidate must reimburse the service provider.
 Although federal candidates may make unlimited contributions to their campaigns, such contributions must be reported by their authorized committees.
 Contributions from all other persons, including family members, are subject to the applicable amount limits and source prohibitions.

 In instances where the candidate uses the aircraft within the limits of a shared-ownership arrangement, the candidate’s committee must reimburse the candidate, the candidate’s immediate family member or the administrator of the aircraft for the applicable rate charged to the candidate, immediate family member, or corporation or other entity through which the aircraft is ultimately available to the candidate.
-This amount is treated as a personal contribution from the candidate if the candidate is the owner or lessee.
+Alternatively, the candidate's committee may treat this amount as a personal contribution from the candidate if the candidate is the owner or lessee.
 House candidates are prohibited from exceeding the candidate’s proportional share of ownership interest in the aircraft.
 For Senate, presidential and vice-presidential candidates, the reimbursement rate would be based upon the pro rata share of the charter rate where the proportional share of the ownership interest is exceeded.

 In instances where a candidate or a candidate’s immediate family member wholly owns the aircraft, the candidate’s authorized committee must reimburse the pro rata share per campaign traveler of the costs associated with the trip.
 Repayment must be made by the candidate’s committee in accordance with the normal business practices of the entity administering the shared ownership or lease agreements.